-An EU Data Protection Authority – equivalent to the ICO – (‘the Regulator’) has fined a company €50,000 (£43,600) for appointing as its Data Protection Officer (DPO) someone who had another role in the company which created a conflict of interest and which therefore was in breach of the GDPR.
+An EU Data Protection Authority – equivalent to the ICO – (‘the Regulator’) has fined a company €50,000 (£43,600) for appointing the wrong choice of DPO.
+As its Data Protection Officer (DPO) they appointed someone who had another role in the company which created a conflict of interest and which therefore was in breach of the GDPR.

 What does the GDPR say about DPOs and conflicts of interest?

 The GDPR allows organisations to appoint an employee who has “other tasks and duties” as DPO, as long as that does not result in a conflict of interest.
 It is well-established that a conflict of interest will exist in many situations where a DPO holds certain internal positions and, until now, this had been understood to mean those in senior management positions such as CEOs, CTOs, COOs and Heads of Marketing, HR and IT.

 However, in this case, the DPO had another role, but the Regulator was of the opinion that there was a complete lack of independent DPO oversight concerning the data processing activities taking place at the company.
 The Regulator was also concerned that that, due to his dual role, the DPO might not be able to provide sufficient guarantees to employees in terms of confidentiality and secrecy.